qltay1/Career-Analysis-and-Advisory-Tool-for-Malaysia-Technology-Job-Salary/README.md

-# Career Analysis and JOb Advisory for Malaysia Technology Jobs Salary
+# Career Analysis and Job Advisory for Malaysia Technology Jobs Salary

 The folder structure for this project would be: